Doug McKillip

-Doug McKillip (born December 20, 1969) is an American attorney and politician from Georgia.
+Douglas Carl McKillip (born December 20, 1969) is an American lawyer and politician from Georgia.
 McKillip is a former Democratic member and current Republican member of the Georgia House of Representatives from the 115th district from 2007 to 2013.

 Early life

 On December 20, 1969, McKillip was born in Athens, Georgia.

 Education

 In 1991, McKillip earned a Bachelor of Science degree in Political Science from University of Georgia.
 In 1994, McKillip earned a JD degree from University of Georgia School of Law.